morsechimwai/inventory-app/README.md

 ```

 ## Stock Movements Service
-- Core service logic lives in `lib/services/stock-movements.ts`, keeping stock quantities in sync by wrapping every mutation in a Prisma transaction and undoing old deltas before applying new ones.
+- Core service logic lives in `lib/services/stock-movements.ts`, where each create/update/delete runs inside a Prisma transaction and delegates pricing + stock math to the MAC helpers.
 - Ownership enforcement (`assertProductOwnership`) ensures a user can only mutate their own products, even inside nested transactions.
-- Helper `calcDelta` centralizes how IN/OUT/ADJUST movements affect inventory counts, making new movement types easy to extend later.
-- Read more in `lib/services/README.md` for rationale and integration notes with the Inventory Activity UI.
+- Pure Moving Average Cost math sits in `lib/services/stock-movement-math.ts` with Vitest coverage at `lib/services/__tests__/stock-movement-math.test.ts`, making it straightforward to evolve costing rules without touching Prisma code.

 ## Dashboard Efficiency Formula
 - We calculate `efficiencyScore` in [`lib/utils/dashboard.ts`](lib/utils/dashboard.ts) by first deriving the product distribution: